 Are you ready to team up and unlock your financial freedom?
 To learn more about how we can help or to schedule a discovery meeting, contact us HERE or call 206-285-8877.
 We look forward to hearing from you!

-We are excited to announce that Merriman Wealth Management, LLC was recognized as one of the Top 300 Registered Investment Advisors (RIAs) in 2014 by Financial Times!
+We are excited to announce that Merriman Wealth Management was recognized as one of the Top 300 Registered Investment Advisers (RIAs) in 2019 by Financial Times!

 Financial Times uses a number of quantifiable and objective measures of investor-centered criteria to select the top firms, including assets under management (AUM), AUM growth rate, years in existence, compliance record, industry certifications and online accessibility.
 We are proud to be named in this elite group.

 To read the full Financial Times special report click here.